Police investigate deadly daytime shooting in Pittsburgh's Carrick neighborhood

 No further information about the shooting or possible suspects was immediately available.

-The man killed has not yet been identified by the Allegheny County Medical Examiner's Office.

-Officials asked members of the public to avoid the area near Kirk Avenue while police investigate.

-Detectives from Pittsburgh police's Major Crimes and Crime Scene Unit are processing the crime scene and gathering evidence.
+Detectives from Pittsburgh police's Major Crimes and Crime Scene Unit were processing the crime scene and gathering evidence.

 Natasha Lindstrom is a Tribune-Review staff writer.
 You can contact Natasha at 412-380-8514, nlindstrom@triblive.com or via Twitter .